 Bugcrowd's 2026 report adopted the parallel framing of "human-augmented intelligence," explicitly to emphasize that AI is augmenting, not substituting.
 The two largest bug-bounty platforms in the world, with overlapping but distinct researcher pools, converged on the same conclusion in late 2025 and early 2026: AI is the new baseline, human judgment is the differentiator.

-CyberScoop's analysis of XBow's HackerOne run, published shortly after the #1 announcement, reported that the agent excels in volume but does not excel in business impact, because business impact requires understanding the intent of the application, the business context it operates in, and the whole environment around it.
-CyberScoop's takeaway: XBow's badges are some of the more basic things you can find with automation: data leaks, XML exposure, cross-site scripting, command injection, and access control.
-On complex business-logic flaws, race conditions, and custom application-specific vulnerabilities, XBow falls short.
+CyberScoop's industry analysis of the leading autonomous AI agent's HackerOne run reported that the agent excels in volume but does not excel in business impact, because business impact requires understanding the intent of the application, the business context it operates in, and the whole environment around it.
+CyberScoop's takeaway: the agent's badges are some of the more basic things you can find with automation, such as data leaks, XML exposure, cross-site scripting, command injection, and access control.
+On complex business-logic flaws, race conditions, and custom application-specific vulnerabilities, autonomous agents fall short.
 CyberScoop's framing was that researchers who will earn the most in the next bug-bounty era are the ones who can do what the machines can't: chain together complex exploits, spot weird business-logic issues, and understand the bigger picture of how systems actually work in practice.

 That framing matches Stingrai's experience on engagements.
 The findings that move a CVSS score from 7.5 to 9.8, the ones that get a CISO's attention and unlock a budget conversation, are almost always findings that required a human pentester sitting with the application for hours and refusing to accept the obvious answer.
 Pure-AI agents are excellent at producing 524 medium-severity findings; what they are still uneven at is producing the one critical finding that costs an attacker the entire chain.